Connection between spondylosis and back pain

 Most back pain not caused by a muscle strain or sprain is caused by spinal nerves being compressed because of changes or injuries to the structure of the spine.
 As spondylosis sets in, there are two major ways it can cause nerve compression and pain.

 When we’re young, the body feeds moisture to the discs in our spines, keeping them lubricated and springy so they can keep up with the stresses of everyday movement.
 However, as a normal part of aging, the discs begin to dry out.

-Another natural part of the aging process is the erosion of the cartilage that keeps the bones of joints from grinding against each other as we move.
+Another natural part of the aging process is the loss of the cartilage that keeps the bones of joints from grinding against each other as we move.
 Early in life, this cartilage serves as a protective wrapping for the joints, including the facet joints in our spine that allow it to bend.

-Relieving back pain caused by spondylosis
+Nonsurgical treatments for back pain caused by spondylosis

 Spondylosis is a degenerative condition that usually starts with mild symptoms that can worsen over time.
-An important thing you can do to delay this is to stay active — strong muscles help support the spine and can help combat the effects of spondylosis.
+An important thing you can do to delay this is to stay active, as strong muscles help support the spine and can help combat the effects of spondylosis.